BitcoinDesign/Guide/guide/contribute/formatting.md

 ### Images

-Let's start with a very wide image that extends beyond the content with on desktops.
-Note how a different images is shown on mobile.
+Let's start with a very wide image that extends beyond the content width on desktops.
+Note how a different image is shown on mobile.
 This can be used to reformat image content to a portrait format.

 {% raw %}
 ```liquid